 The Garth

 The Garth, on Launton Road, was purchased by the then Bicester Urban District Council at a cost of £6,500 in 1946, largely due to the generosity of Lord Bicester, The Honourable Arthur Child Villiers, Major Adrian Keith-Falconer and Major Philip Fleming.
-The building and grounds are still maintained by Bicester Town Council, and the Garth houses the Registry of Births, Deaths and Marriages, the Citizens’ Advice Bureau and Bicester Town council offices.
+The building and grounds are still maintained by Bicester Town Council, and the Garth houses the Bicester Town Council offices.

 The Garth was actually built as a private residence and hunting box in the 1870s and its architectural style gives away its origins.
 Throughout the latter half of the 19th century, a newly rich class of industrialists, merchants and professions were becoming wealthy enough to purchase their own small estates and build their own mansions.
 The architectural style that was popular amongst this class was so-called ‘Tudor revival’ pioneered by architects such as Richard Norman Shaw (1831- 1912).